Urigo/tortilla/README.md

     $ sudo npm install tortilla -g

-Once you have it installed you can go ahead and create a new Tortilla project:
+Once you have it installed you can just start using it Tortilla on any git-oriented project you'd like, and if you really want you also have the option to initialize a new project skeleton using Tortilla:

     $ tortilla create "project name" --output="output path"

 This command will initialize a new Tortilla project in the provided path (Defaults to the current path).
 The project will be initialized with the provided project name (Defaults to `tortilla-project`).
 If the output path already exists a prompt verifying your decision will show up.
 To automatically skip it you can provide an optional `--override` option.

-Anytime you clone a Tortilla project from a git-host you will need to re-initialize it so Tortilla can work properly:

-    $ tortilla init "project path"

-An optional project path can be provided when initializing Tortilla (Defaults to current dir).
-As for now this command has no restrictions and can be used on any project, but is not guaranteed to work as expected, so use with caution.

 A manual page for the usage of Tortilla's CLI tool can be brought any time by typing the following: